open-compass/opencompass/README.md

 > Clike [Issue](https://github.com/open-compass/opencompass/issues/248) for more information.
 > Let's work together to build a more powerful OpenCompass toolkit!

+PS: The codebase 'OpenCompass' is a toolkit for evaluating large language models.
+For evaluating multi-modality models, we recommend using the [VLMEvalKit](https://github.com/open-compass/VLMEvalKit).

 ## 🚀 What's New <a><img width="35" height="20" src="https://user-images.githubusercontent.com/12782558/212848161-5e783dd6-11e8-4fe0-bbba-39ffb77730be.png"></a>

 - **\[2024.04.22\]** We supported the evaluation of [LLaMA3](configs/models/hf_llama/hf_llama3_8b.py) 和 [LLaMA3-Instruct](configs/models/hf_llama/hf_llama3_8b_instruct.py), welcome to try! 🔥🔥🔥